Skip to main content

 Evaporator Coils vs. Condenser Coils

-How Do the Evaporator Coil and Condenser Coil Work Together?
+How Do AC Evaporator Coils and Condenser Coils Work Together?

 Refrigerant enters the evaporator coil from through copper tubing that is connected to your outdoor unit.
 Once inside, it absorbs the heat from the air blowing over it.
 Moisture in the air is condensed into water on the coils, which then empties into the drain pan.
 Removing this moisture lowers the temperature of the air blown into your home, creating a more comfortable environment.